Mr. Villain's Day Off

 Mr. Villain's Day Off (休日のわるものさん, Kyūjitsu no Warumono-san) is a Japanese manga series written and illustrated by Yuu Morikawa.
-It has been serialized on the Pixiv website since December 2018, with its chapters collected into seven tankōbon volumes as of March 2025.
+It has been serialized on the Pixiv website since December 2018, with its chapters collected into eight tankōbon volumes as of April 2026.
 An anime television series adaptation produced by Shin-Ei Animation and SynergySP aired from January to March 2024.

+Premise

+One member of an extraterrestrial organization that intends to take over Earth spends his days off from work doing mundane things such as shopping or going to the zoo.